-Research area D (“Theory and Science”) investigates ancient theories of space as well as all forms of ancient science in which spatial concepts have a role to play.
-Research groups in Topoi II will extend the research conducted in Topoi I on the interplay between space and knowledge in the development of scientific theories and practices.
-Topoi II emphasizes additional historical, geographical, and thematic aspects.
+Research area D (“Theory and Science”) investigated ancient theories of space as well as all forms of ancient science in which spatial concepts have a role to play.
+Research groups in Topoi II extended the research conducted in Topoi I on the interplay between space and knowledge in the development of scientific theories and practices.
+Topoi II emphasized additional historical, geographical, and thematic aspects.

-The aim of the research undertaken in area D is to arrive at a synthesized image of the development of spatial knowledge over a large region and a period of several millennia.
+The aim of the research undertaken in area D was to arrive at a synthesized image of the development of spatial knowledge over a large region and a period of several millennia.